-- Follow the instructions for selecting Scan On/Off via the menu - 2.
-Select Scan Off.
-Your radio will stop scanning, the scan stop alert tone will sound, the display icon ∠ and the LED indicator will be extinguished. - 3.
-Select Scan On.
-Your radio will re-start scanning, the scan start alert tone will sound, the display icon ∠ will be lit, the LED indicator will blink green and the scan list will contain all programmed channels.
+- Follow the instructions for selecting Scan On/Off via the menu - Select Scan Off.
+Your radio will stop scanning, the scan stop alert tone will sound, the display icon and the LED indicator will be extinguished.

 CALL FORWARD

 You can call forward calls to your radio to another radio if you are unable to take calls or are away from your radio.